nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 ## The identifier

-We've seen the identifier in `security.acme` and at first it seemd stupid but it is actually a great concept to manage different certificates for the same domain so we copied it!
+We've seen the identifier, i.e. "example.com-ACME" in the example below, in `security.acme` and at first it seemd stupid but it is actually a great concept to manage different certificates for the same domain so we copied it!

     nixcloud.TLS.certs = {
       "example.com-ACME" = {